Olli Virtanen

 In addition to my work in Finland, I was a postdoctoral reseracher in the Biophysics of Photosynthesis group at Vrije Universiteit Amsterdam, contributing to interdisciplinary efforts in understanding the characteristics of algal light-harvesting regulation.
 I have also gained experience in student supervision, mentoring exchange students and research interns.

-I've experience in both teaching in prectical courses and supervising students in the laboratory work during their exchange and internship programs.
-The topics of the supervised projects have been mainly related to examining functioning of photosynthetic light reactions and applying Chl a fluoresecence in biophysical studies, but contained also methods from molecular biology.
+I've experience in giving lectures, teaching in practical courses and supervising students in the laboratory work during their exchange and internship programs.
+The topics of my teaching and supervised projects have been mainly related to examining functioning of photosynthetic light reactions and applying Chl a fluoresecence in biophysical studies, but contained also methods from molecular biology.

 I'm always willing to answer questions regarding my research areas.